 Expenditure data related to outpatient visits are broken out by facility and separately billing doctor expenditures.
-This file contains five categories of expenditure variables per visit: basic hospital outpatient facility expenses; expenses for doctors who billed separately from the outpatient facility for any services provided during the outpatient visit; total expenses, which is the sum of the facility and physician expenses; facility total charge; and doctor total charge.
+This file contains six categories of expenditure variables per visit: basic hospital outpatient facility expenses; expenses for doctors who billed separately from the outpatient facility for any services provided during the outpatient visit; total expenses, which is the sum of the facility and physician expenses; facility charge; physician charge; and total charges, which is the sum of the facility and physician charges.
+If examining trends in MEPS expenditures or performing longitudinal analysis on MEPS expenditures, please refer to section C, sub-section 2.1 for more information.

-2.5.6.2 Data Editing and Imputation Methodologies of Expenditure Variables
+2.6.6.2 Data Editing and Imputation Methodologies of Expenditure Variables

 The expenditure data included on this file were derived from both the MEPS Household (HC) and the Medical Provider Components (MPC).
 The MPC contacted medical providers identified by household respondents.
 The charge and payment data from medical providers were used in the expenditure imputation process to supplement missing household data.
-For all outpatient visits, MPC data were used if complete; otherwise, HC data were used if complete.
-Missing data for outpatient visits where HC data were not complete and MPC data were not collected or complete were derived through the imputation process.
+For all outpatient visits, MPC data were used if available; otherwise, HC data were used.
+Missing data for outpatient visits where HC data were not complete and MPC data were not collected, or MPC data were not complete, were derived through the imputation process.

-2.5.6.2.1 General Data Editing Methodology
+2.6.6.2.1 General Data Editing Methodology